 Rama Prasad says: "The Akasha is the most important of all the Tattvas.
 It must, as a matter of course, precede and follow every change of state on every plane of life.
 Without this there can be no manifestation or cessation of forms.
-It is out of Akasha that every form comes, and it is in Akasha that every form lives.
+It is out of Akasha that every form comes and it is in Akasha that every form lives.
 The Akasha is full of forms in their potential state.
 It intervenes between every two of the five Tattvas."
 Here, by the way, is a hint for Tarot students as to the place of the Fool in the whole series.
 In the pack of cards, the Fool, comes before the number 1.
 The power he represents, however, is that which precedes every number, and follows every one.
-Between every number there is the zero, so that what is understood in the series, 1, 2, 3, 4, etc., is really 0, 1, (0), 2, (0), 3, etc. It is also noteworthy that the zero-sign, an oval, is also the Hindu symbol for Akasha.
+Between every number there is the zero, so that what is understood in the series, 1, 2, 3, 4, etc. is really 0, 1, (0), 2, (0), 3, (0), 4, (0), etc. It is also noteworthy that the zero-sign, an oval, is also the Hindu symbol for Akasha.

 Many symbols refer to the idea that the First Matter is "one, which is also three, four, and five."
-Among them is the Great Pyramid, One Structure, representing the number three by its triangular faces, the number four by its square base, and the number five by its apex and four corners.
-The apron worn by Free Masons (which, when properly proportioned, contains the fundamental pyramid measures) is also a unity, representing the number three by its triangular flap, the number four by the square shape of the apron itself, and the number five by the five corners of the apron and flap combined.
-Yet another familiar symbol of the First Matter is the celebrated Pythagorean triangle, sacred to Osiris, Isis, and Horus, having these proportions:
+Among them is the Great Pyramid, ONE structure, representing the number THREE by its triangular faces, the number FOUR by its square base, and the number FIVE by its apex and four corners.

+The apron worn by Free Masons (which, when properly proportioned, contains the fundamental Pyramid measures) is also a UNITY, representing the number THREE by its triangular flap, the number FOUR by the square shape of the apron itself, and the number FIVE by the five corners of the apron and flap combined.
+Yet another familiar symbol of the First Matter is the celebrated Pythagorean triangle, sacred to Osiris, Isis, and Horus, having these proportions.

 In this triangle the figure itself is the ONE representing the all-pervading First Matter.
-The descending vertical line of Osiris, the Father, is attributed to the THREE Principles, Mercury $\maltese$ , Sulfur $\maltese$ , and Salt $\varTheta$ .
-The horizontal line, attributed to Isis, the Mother, has four units, representing the FOUR: Fire $\triangle$ , Water $\nabla$ , Air $\triangle$ , and Earth $\nabla$ .
-The ascending line, containing FIVE units, and representing Horus, the son of Isis and Osiris, shows the five stages in the development of the Life-power's manifestation.
+The descending vertical line of Osiris, the Father, is attributed to the THREE principles, mercury $(\breve{\varphi})$ , sulphur $(\clubsuit)$ , and salt $(\varTheta)$ .
+The horizontal line, attributed to Isis, the Mother, has FOUR units, representing the four elements, fire $\triangle$ , water $\bigtriangledown$ , air $\triangle$ , and earth $\forall$ .
+The second line, containing FIVE units, and representing Horus, the son of Isis and Osiris. shows the five stages in the development of the Lifepower's manifestation.
 The first stage is that of the mineral.
 Then comes the plant.
 After the plant is the animal.
 Above the animal is the natural man.
-Above the natural man is the man who has made himself the subject of the Great Work, the man who is adept, master, and magus, the man who completes the Great Work by becoming one with the Father, even as the line of Horus in this triangle completes itself by arriving at the point whence the lines of Osiris descends.
+Above the natural man is the man who has made himself the subject of the Great Work, the man who is adept, master, and magus, the man who completes the Great Work by becoming one with the Father, even as the line of Horus in this triangle completes itself by arriving at the point whence the line of Osiris descends.